michaeldorner/ByteBackpacker/README.md

 ### Examples

-All examples can be seen running in the ['ByteBackpackerPlayground.playground'](ByteBackpackerPlayground.playground).
+All examples can be seen running in the [`ByteBackpackerPlayground.playground`](ByteBackpackerPlayground.playground).
 Let's have a look on some general use cases:

 #### From `Double` to `[Byte]`
 ```